ALASdoo/alasdoo_com/content/jobs/qa-lead.md

 * Enjoy sponsored lunch and delicious coffee at work.
 * Enjoy weekly visits from a massage therapist.
+* Enjoy customized bonus you can use as you wish (gym/private health insurance, etc).

 ---
 ### Are you the one we have been looking to hire?